View of Cheserys lake/Lac De Cheserys

 • What is the difference between the Classic Tour du Mont Blanc and the Best of the Tour du Mont Blanc?

 Both itineraries follow virtually the same route around the Mont Blanc massif, albeit in opposite directions.
 The Classic is the tour that is most commonly followed and uses traditional refuge accommodation.
-We have designed the ‘Best Of’ tour to lower the trekking distance and provide more comfortable accommodation.
+On this trip, you will be trekking for 7 consecutive days with an average trekking distance of 18km per day.
+We have designed the ‘Best Of’ tour to lower the trekking distance (averaging around 14km per day) and provide more comfortable accommodation.
+You have 5 trekking days with a rest day spent in the beautiful town of Courmayeur where you will travel on the Skyway Monte Bianco cable car in the morning then have the afternoon to do as you please.

 Our blog